dyan-dy/dyan-dy/README.md

 - 🎓 I’m currently an undergraduate in Wuhan University, China(applying for graduate study)
 - 🌱 I’m currently learning Natural Language Processing.
-- 👯 I’m looking to collaborate on applying NLP into research of psychology/cognition.
+- 👯 I’m looking to collaborate on applying NLP into research on psychology/cognition.
-- 🤔 I’m practicing for improving my English skills and coding skills.
+- 🤔 I’m practicing on both of my English skills and coding skills.
 - 💬 Ask me for anything!
 - 📫 How to reach me: [email](frozenfish132@gmail.com)  [Personal Webset](https://dyan-dy.github.io/)
 - 😄 Pronouns: Feel free to call me Dyan.
 Also my Chinese Name in IPA is /kāu tʷūŋ y̌/.